oitee/oitee.github.io/_posts/2021-10-19-event-and-processing-time-semantics.md

 Thus, recency guarantee is not possible with cursors. **Watermarks solve this problem,  by maintaining a notion of running a lower bound on a given timeline**, such that if a particular timestamp on that timeline is seen, we ignore events seen thereafter.
 In the above hypothetical example, imagine if the system waits for a specified period of time after each hourly period, and considers every news story it sees during that waiting period as breaking news for that hourly period. **This ensures that only recent stories are published every hour, while also accounting for stories that may not have reached on time** (i.e., out of order events).
 But, it also means that the system will potentially leave out some stories which fail to reach the system by this specified waiting period.

-Watermarks can be of two types: **event-based and processing-based**.
+Watermarks can broadly be of two types: **event-based and processing-based**.
 For event-based watermarks, there is no notion of real time (wall-clock time as maintained by the processing system).
 Let's take an example where the additional waiting period, or watermark, is set to 30 minutes.
 For a window of one hour beginning at 10:00, the system will wait till it sees an event bearing a timestamp greater than 11:30.
 The system will start processing all the events bearing timestamps between 10:00 and 11:00, only after it sees an event with a timestamp greater than 11:30.
 Note that, **the system ignores when (on the wall-clock) the events bearing the watermark timestamp is actually seen**.
 This can be significantly later than the 30-minute waiting period (for example, if the event source(s) remain unreachable for several hours).
 Event-based watermarks allow for prioritising accuracy over latency.

 In processing-based watermarks, the cut-off time-period is determined as per the wall-clock of the processing system: **the system will wait for a defined time-period before processing events belonging to a particular window**.
 This is mainly useful when time is of the essence.
 For example, while live-tracking traffic data, where data processing is time-sensitive, we cannot afford to wait for an indefinite period for events bearing a particular watermark timestamp to arrive.
 Instead, the system will begin processing events for a given window, the moment the watermark timestamp is reached.